 The German cockroach

 Prolific breeders, the German cockroach is a global superpower in the insect world.
 They are found pretty much everywhere and because they don’t like the cold, they gravitate towards human habitation.
 Long and narrow in appearance with long antennae, they vary in colour from light tan to almost black and have parallel stripes running down the wings.
 Once they are in, they can be incredibly hard to get rid of.
-It’s best to call a pest management specialist as soon as you begin to suspect they might be there.
+It’s best to call a roach exterminator as soon as you begin to suspect they might be there.